Shimanto Bank

-Shimanto Bank is a schedule commercial bank in Bangladesh and related to the Border Guards Bangladesh.
-As the slogan goes "Shimanhin Astha", Shimanto Bank Limited aims to be the leading financial institution to serve with utmost trust.
+Shimanto Bank PLC. is a schedule commercial bank in Bangladesh and related to the Border Guards Bangladesh.
+As the slogan goes "Shimahin Astha", Shimanto Bank Limited aims to be the leading financial institution to serve with utmost trust.
 Rafiqul Islam is the chief executive officer and managing director of the bank.
-Major General Shakil Ahmed, director general of Border Guards Bangladesh, is the chairman of the bank.
+Major General Mohammad Ashrafuzzaman Siddiqui, director general of Border Guards Bangladesh, is the chairman of the bank.

 History

 The bank was established on 21 July 2016 through an act of parliament and planned by Prime Minister Sheikh Hasina.
 Maj General Aziz Ahmed was the founder chairman, Brigadier General Taufiqul Hasan Siddiquee was the project director, and Moklesur Rahman appointed as the first managing director and CEO of the bank.
 The bank was designed to provided financial services to the marginalized population of the country as well as active and retired personals of Border Guards Bangladesh.

 On 1 August 2016, Muklesur Rahman was appointed the Chief Executive Officer and managing director of the Bank.
 Prime Minister Sheikh Hasina inaugurates Shimanto Bank formally on 1 September 2016.
 Founder chairman inaugurated the principal branch on 10 October 2016.
 The director general of the Border Guards is the ex-officio chairman of the bank.
 Major General Aziz Ahmed was the first chairman of the Bank and he was replaced by Major General Abul Hossain on 2 November 2016.

 In 2020, Shimanto Bank had 12.09 billion taka in deposits.

-In August 2021, Bangladesh Bank issued a show cause notice to Shimanto Bank Limited and nine other banks for having a low interest rate on their deposits.
-As of November 2021, Shimanto Bank Limited has 19 branches, 2 sub-branches and 19 ATM booths.
+In August 2021, Bangladesh Bank issued a show cause notice to Shimanto Bank PLC and nine other banks for having a low interest rate on their deposits.
+As of July 2025, Shimanto Bank PLC has 27 branches, 8 sub-branches and 34 ATM booths.
 In August 2022, Rafiqul Islam was appointed the chief executive officer and managing director of the bank Bangladesh Securities and Exchange Commission has asked Shimanto Bank to make preparations for an initial public offering.